martyrsmith/martyrsmith.github.io/source/_posts/csc-mpls-lab.md

 categories:
   - network
 ---
 This lab explores various combinations of ISP style networks.
-Including OSPF, IS-IS, MP-BGP protocols we see several ways to stitch MPLS across different providers.
+This incorporates OSPF, IS-IS and MP-BGP protocols.
+We try several ways to stitch MPLS across different providers.
 <!-- more -->

 ## Links